CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Methodology

 \section{Methodology}

-\textbf{CricBench} is a benchmark suite encompassing data engineering, expert curation, and a specialized benchmarking pipeline.
+\textbf{CricBench} is a benchmark suite encompassing data engineering, expert curation, and a standardized evaluation pipeline.
 The system architecture is designed to test not just SQL generation, but also domain-specific reasoning and multilingual understanding.